airbnb/swift/README.md

   */
   class Planet {
     /**
       Terraforms the planet, by adding an atmosphere and ocean that is hospitable for life.
-      - Precondition: the planet does not already have an atmosphere.
-        Adding another atmosphere to a planet that already has one is a very bad idea.
     */
     func terraform() {
       /*